- Overseas Initiatives

 Starting FY2018, as an activity in which customers could easily get involved, it began an initiative in which part of the proceeds from customers' coffee purchases were donated to the Beijing Green Fund.
-In FY2019, 50 employees conducted tree planting activities in the suburbs of Beijing, and a total of 100,996 yuan in FY2019 and 49,409.66 yuan in FY2020 was donated.
+In FY2021, 51,231 yuan was donated.

 In continuing to expand our network of stores in China, it is essential that we hire and train local employees.
 SEVEN-ELEVEN (BEIJING), SEVEN-ELEVEN (TIANJIN), and SEVEN-ELEVEN (CHENGDU) seek to raise the communication abilities of employees and develop them to be able to think and act by themselves.
 To this end, the three companies are working to provide various training seminars and create workplaces where employees are able to demonstrate their abilities to the fullest.